samsonmelvinjay-design/OneTagumVision-DP/README.md

-# GIS-Driven Project Monitoring Platform for Tagum Government
+# A GIS-driven platform: A project monitoring and visualization for tagum city

 A Django-based platform for monitoring and visualizing government projects using Leaflet and OpenStreetMap.